ZainE-net/network-code-samples/README.md

-# Zain's Network Automation Samples
+# Cisco CLI and REST automation examples

 This repository demonstrates how to **programmatically** interact with a Cisco IOS-XE device using either the CLI or REST.
 We will address a real-world scenario that this type of code can solve.